RustFields/rustfields.github.io/03-domain-analysis/business-domain.md

 From a behavioral point of view, any device “continuously” interprets the aggregate program against its local context.

 <!-- TODO: check if this is correct -->
-* The **Context** is the input for a local computation: includes state from previous computations, sensor data, and exports from neighbours.
+* The **Context** is the input for a local computation: includes state from previous computations, sensor data, and exports from neighbors.

 <!-- TODO: check if this is correct -->
-* The **Export** is a tree-like data structure that contains all the information needed for coordinating with neighbours.
+* The **Export** is a tree-like data structure that contains all the information needed for coordinating with neighbors.
 It also contains the output of the computation.

 * From an interactional point of view, any device continuously interacts with its neighbors to acquire and propagate context.
 This is what enables local activity to influence global activity and vice versa.